PurrfectTechnologies/PurrfectEngine/README.md

 ## Issues

-We're only humans, we make mistakes, if you've spotted one, openning a new issue would be appreciated.
+We're only humans, we make mistakes, if you've spoted one, opening a new issue would be appreciated.

 [Here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)'s an official GitHub blog about creating an issue.

 ## Team

-Our team (as mentioned above) consists at the moment of 2 persons (not much), if you'd like to join our team you can always DM me on Discord: real_catdev
+Our team (as mentioned above) consists at the moment of 2 humans (not much), if you'd like to join our team you can always DM me on Discord: real_catdev

+Members:
+- CatDev: Creator of PurrfectEngine I guess.
+- 1mag1n33: Really important person for PurrfectEngine.

 ## Ending

-I (CatDev)'d like to thank you for reading this, I know for sure younger me wouldn't read this (and probably present me neither :p), I can't end this README without mentioning people that this project wouldn't be possible without:
+I (CatDev) would like to thank you for reading this, I know for sure younger me wouldn't read this (and probably present me neither :p), I can't end this README without mentioning people that this project wouldn't be possible without:
 - First (and probably the most obvious) is 1mag1n33, without him I probably wouldn't even try to create this engine (not to mention the progress I've made thanks to him).
-- Second, is God, he's creator of me, you and everything around us, this note is one of the finite ways that I can thank him for giving me abilities that I have.
+- Second, is God, he's creator of me, you and everything around us, this note is probably the best way to thank him for the abilities that I have from the finite other ways that I could.
-- Third is Tsoding, I just love his streams, every stream feels me with emotions, whether it's when his code works first time and chat spams "stfu", or whether it's when he misses such an obvious mistake that it makes me so mad :3.
+- Third is Tsoding, I just love his streams, every stream fills me with emotions, whether it's when his code works first time and chat spams "stfu", or whether it's when he misses such an obvious mistake that it makes me so mad :3.
 - Even though God knew me before I was born, I wouldn't be here without my mom who showed me the way world works, I would be no one without her.

 Again, thank you very much for reading this...
-Even tho I don't have power to know whether you did or didn't it really matters for me (mostly because I am writing this at 2:30 am instead going to get some needed sleep), have a good day and may God be with you.
+Even tho I don't have power to know whether you did or didn't it really matters to me (mostly because I am writing this at 2:30 am instead going to get some needed sleep), have a good day and may God be with you.